fashn-logo

 Troubleshooting

-• Results don't match expected styling → Add instructions in the prompt field to guide the generation (e.g., "tucked shirt", "open jacket").
+• Results don't match expected styling → add instructions in the prompt field (e.g., "tucked shirt", "open jacket").

 Where Next?